Window of Tolerance session on how to increase capacity for self-regulation in distressing situations. (Photo Credit: Sofia Mueller/CCHN)

 Traumatic stress prevention and mitigation

 “The selection of facilitators was very impressive and all of them were very skilled experts in their respective areas.
-I really enjoyed the variety of stress tools that was provided to us at the retreat as you learned that there are many different ways one can deal with stress when under pressure or in daily life”, one participant said.
+I really enjoyed the variety of stress tools that were provided to us at the retreat as you learned that there are many different ways one can deal with stress when under pressure or in daily life”, one participant said.

 At the retreat, the participants explored and tested various activities to prevent and mitigate traumatic stress as well as to build their resilience, self-control and stress management capacity.
 Through interviews conducted with frontline negotiators prior to the retreat, these soft skills had been identified as key for successful negotiations in challenging environments and for the sustainability of the workforce.
 The interviews also highlighted the importance for humanitarians to be more aware of the kind of experiences they will most likely face in their career and be better prepared to deal with them.